Date of Action: 17 April 1943

 chance to get you was gone."

 Afterward, the cutters rescued the surviving 41 German crewmen.
-One of the Spencer's crew had been killed by "friendly fire" and several others were wounded.
+One of Spencer's crew had been killed by friendly fire and several others were wounded.
 Admiral Sir Max Horton, Royal Navy, Commander in Chief of the Western Approaches, signaled the crew of the Spencer "well done."

 W. A. Haskell.
 Shadows on the Horizon: The Battle of Convoy HX-233.
 London: Chatham Publishing, 1998.

 ________.
 Schatten am Horizont: Die Schlacht um den Geleitzug HX-233.
 Berlin: Verlag E. S. Mittler & Sohn GmbH, 2003.